-- English tutorials are held weekly and on an individual needs basis as negotiated with teachers. - Special programmes of skill-building tutorials are also offered in response to student needs. - Newspapers in Education activities are encouraged. - Debating and public speaking activities are supported by the Faculty. - External writing competitions are supported by the Faculty.
+- English tutorials are held weekly and on an individual needs basis as negotiated with teachers. - Special programs of skill-building tutorials are also offered in response to student needs. - Debating and public speaking activities are supported by the Faculty. - External writing competitions are supported by the Faculty.